Exact simulation scheme for the Ornstein-Uhlenbeck driven stochastic volatility model with the Karhunen-Lo\`eve expansions: Numerical results

 In our tests, we measure the spot price $\hat{S}_0$ in Eq.~\eqref{eq:S0} and the option price $\hat{C}_\text{OUSV}$ in Eq.~\eqref{eq:call} with or without the control variate in Eq.~\eqref{eq:fwdcv} for various KL expansion terms ($\ns=2, \cdots, 8$) and MC paths ($n_\text{path}=1,\,4$, and $16 \; \times \; 10^{4}$).
 We first generate a pool of $256\times 10^{7}$ antithetic samples of $(\sigma_T, \Umth, \Vmth)$ and group them into $n_\text{path} = 1,\,4$, and $16 \; \times \; 10^{4}$ paths, thereby creating $n_\text{set} = 256\times 10^{7} / n_\text{path}$ ($=256, 64$, and $16 \;\times\; 10^{3}$) MC sets.
 We price $\hat{S}_0$ and $\hat{C}_\text{OUSV}$ within each MC set and report the bias and root mean square error (RMSE) from the $n_\text{set}$ results.
 We also measure the average CPU time for running one MC set.

-For a direct comparison, we use the same parameter set in \citet[Table 2]{li2019exact_ou}:
+For a direct comparison, we use the same parameter set in \citep[Table 2]{li2019exact_ou}:

-We compute the exact option values for this parameter set with the Fourier inversion, and the prices closely match those reported in \citet{li2019exact_ou}.
+We compute the exact option values for this parameter set with the Fourier inversion, and the prices closely match those reported in \citep{li2019exact_ou}.

 Tables~\ref{tab:1}, \ref{tab:2}, and \ref{tab:3} show the results for the maturities, $T=1$, 5 and 10, respectively.
-As expected, the results becomes more accurate as $L$ increases.
+As expected, the results become more accurate as $L$ increases.
 Overall, single-digit $L$ is enough to yield very small bias in the order of $10^{-4}$.
 The martingale-preserving control variate on $F_T$ further reduces both bias and RMSE simultaneously.
 With the control variate, the new simulation scheme produces accurate option prices even with $\ns=4$.
-Most importantly, the new simulation method is several hundred times faster than the CPU time reported in \citet{li2019exact_ou}.\footnote{The simulation is implemented in Python on a personal computer running the Windows 10 operating system with an Intel Core i5--6500 (3.2 GHz) CPU and 8 GB RAM. \citet{li2019exact_ou} have used Intel Core i5--4200U (2.29 GHz) CPU.}
+Most importantly, the new simulation method is several hundred times faster than the CPU time reported in \citep{li2019exact_ou}.
+This study implemented the simulation in Python on a personal computer running the Windows 10 operating system with an Intel Core i5--6500 (3.2 GHz) CPU and 8 GB RAM whereas \citep{li2019exact_ou} used Intel Core i5--4200U (2.29 GHz) CPU.